 Breathalyzers are also frequently subject to mechanical malfunctions.
 A breathalyzer device must be routinely maintained and calibrated, and even then, some breathalyzers are vulnerable to radio frequency interference (RFI), which is in the air whenever police officers are using their radios and walkie-talkies.
 Police officers must be properly trained in the use of breathalyzers and must conduct breathalyzer exams legally and according to procedures.

 Urine tests have been less accurate than either blood tests or breathalyzer tests for measuring a driver’s level of intoxication.
 The current law enforcement trend is to administer a urine test to a DUI suspect only if blood and breath tests are unavailable.
 Urine can remain in the bladder for a considerable length of time, so a urine test is not genuinely indicative of a driver’s “current” blood alcohol content level.
 And because urine sample analysis is analogous to blood sample analysis, urine sample results are also subject to laboratory contamination and mistakes.

 The truth is that in most cases a DUI test will in fact give law enforcement officers a more-or-less accurate measurement of a driver’s BAC level, but the tests are not reliable – and when someone’s freedom and future are at stake, guilt of driving under the influence or any other crime must be proven beyond any reasonable doubt.
+In some instances, the tests may be inaccurate.
+This is especially true with marijuana field sobriety tests.
 A “high” rate of accuracy for DUI tests is not good enough.
 In a southern California DUI trial, an experienced Orange County DUI lawyer might be able to cast enough doubt on borderline test results to persuade a jury that the state has failed to prove its case beyond a reasonable doubt.